 The first question is, how do digital hotel keys work?
 Well, most hotel keys these days use plastic cards that have a magnetic stripe on them.
 These keys contain the basic information of the hotel guest, particularly which room they are staying in.

 Once you check-in, the hotel personnel will input your user information in the digital hotel key card, including your room number and how long your stay will be.
-The door lock on the corresponding room will then read the key card information, verify the information with the hotel's server, and unlock the room for you.
+The door lock in the corresponding room will then read the key card information, verify the information with the hotel’s server, and unlock the room for you.

 Besides your room, hotels with digital keys may program your keycard to be accessible to other common areas in the hotel, such as the gym, spa, or a business center.
 Suppose the room has amenities that require additional payments.
 In that case, the staff inside can use your digital hotel key to automatically charge the services to your bill so that you won’t need to worry about carrying cash around.
 Some hotels will restrict a guest’s access to only their floor to ensure that all the guests are afforded peace and privacy as much as possible.